 Attorney General Shirley Bond announced the same day that the government would be committing to both these measures.

-For WISH that means that for the first time in its 28 year history, the Drop-In Centre has $750,000 of annual core funding to expand its hours of operation for the benefit of women engaging in sex work.
-We welcome this commitment to extended hours of safety at the Drop-In and anticipate that we will be able to open for a total of 16 to 18 hours a day.
-This is a significant change from our current 6 pm to 11 pm and we are looking forward to the challenges and the successes this change brings.
+For WISH that meant that for the first time in its 28 year history, the Drop-In Centre has $750,000 of annual core funding to expand its hours of operation for the benefit of women engaging in sex work.
+We welcome this commitment to extended hours of safety at the Drop-In and have been able to open for a total of 18 hours a day.
+This is a significant change from our then current 6 pm to 11 pm and we have celebrated the challenges and the successes this change brings.